mikl-shortcuts/Nuvole-AI-Configuration/README.md

 ---
 ## How to Make Changes to the Translation for Nuvole AI?

-You can easily change and improve the translations of the required languages using [Nuvole Translaton Studio](https://nuvole-translation-studio.vercel.app).
+You can easily change and improve the translations of the required languages using **[Nuvole Translaton Studio](https://nuvole-translation-studio.vercel.app)**.

 ### What is Required?